 |August 20||Your account must be paid in full or you must be enrolled in a payment plan.|

 |January 15||Your account must be paid in full or you must be enrolled in a payment plan.|

 You may choose to pay your account in full or in part and/or enroll in a TouchNet or Higher One payment plan.
 Any portion of the account that is unpaid or not enrolled in a pyament plan will be subject to time charges.
 The time charges are calculated at 1.25% each month non-payment plan charges are outstanding.
 The time charge applies to non-payment plan balances after August 20 (for fall semester) and January 15 (for spring semester).
 This would include any balances as a result of incomplete financial aid including loans.
 For new semester charges; you will have one billing cycle to pay these charges before a time charge is assessed.
 After the initial billing cycle, all non-payment plan charges will be subject to time charges as described above.

 You will have one billing cycle to resolve disputed charges.
 Items such as library fines and parking fines must be resolved with the charging department (aka the Library or Campus Safety or any other department that generated the disputed charge).
 Please contact the Accounting Office at 517/629-0507 if you need assistance in determining who to contact and we will provide you with the correct contact information.

 Changes often occur mid-semester, e.g. students change room assignments, incur miscellaneous charges and/or drop/add classes in the drop/add period.
 Changes on your bill resulting from these items will be given one billing cycle to be paid in full before time charges are assessed.

-No diploma, cerificate, transcript, semester grade report, letter of honorable dismissal, or letter of recommendation will be granted to students who have an indebtedness to the College.
+No diploma, cerificate, transcript, semester grade report, letter of honorable dismissal, or letter of recommendation will be granted to former students who have an indebtedness to the College.

 The College reserves the right to increase or decrease fees and charges.
 Published notice of any change will be given in advance.